top of page

 Jimothy Dyck's Bush

-Jimothy Dyck was trying to run away from life, but his backpack was snagged on a branch.
+Content Rating: PG Jimothy Dyck was trying to run away from life, but his backpack was snagged on a branch.
 “I can’t even get away from this stupid place!”
 Jimothy fumed in the Trans-Canada Railyard.
 “It just keeps holding me back!”
-Jimothy was leavi ng home for the first time.
+Jimothy was leaving home for the first time.
 His dreams were too big for the small town he grew up in.
 Jimothy was headed west, determined to make it big, despite his lack of talent.
-His big plan – hop a freight train out of town – if only he could escape this
+His big plan – hop a freight train out of town – if only he

 Alan Wiebe